tri-ad/team-metrics-visualizer/docs/how_to_modify.rst

 + You can re-use or add code to ``tmv/connectors/shared.py`` in case it may be shared among other connectors.
 + If you are importing files (Excel, CSV, ...), please start by subclassing ``FileImporter`` in ``tmv/connectors/shared.py``.
 If it does not work with your files, consider extending it without breaking the current API.

+See here for more information: :doc:`connectors`.

 How to create a new dashboard using existing visuals
 ----------------------------------------------------
 + Create a new file in directory ``dashboards`` and start by subclassing the ``Dashboard``-class in ``tmv/dashboards/base.py``.
 + You need to at least implement the methods ``title()`` and ``dashboard()``.
 If you need callbacks, implement them in ``register_callbacks()``.
 + See the comments in ``tmv/dashboards/base.py`` for how to integrate your dashboard in the app or a tab bar.
 + _Hint_: The function ``standard_layout()`` of the ``Dashboard``-class is helpful if you want to quickly create a dashboard with a basic layout!

+See here for more information: :doc:`dashboards`.

 How to create a new visual
 --------------------------